Senior Professor of Peace and Conflict Research, since 2012.

 With Isak Svensson he set up a new course on Maters level in 2013 on Conflict Resolution and Leadership and Svensson is now pursuing this.

-At Notre Dame the course International Peace Research: Origins, Methodologies, Results, was initially offered for Master students (in 2006) but has since 2008 moved to the Ph.D. level.
+At Notre Dame the course International Peace Research: Origins, Methodologies, Results, was initially offered for Master students (in 2006) and was compulsory reading for Ph.D. students 2008-17.
+In the fall semester he co-taught Peace Research, Peace Policy and Power with Prof. George Lopez.

 Wallensteen is a guest lecturer at a host of other courses, as invited by the teachers in the Department and internationally.